SwayStar123/HDiT/README.md

-XL/2 with latent space with BS 32 (single gpu)
+XL/2 with latent space with BS 32 (single gpu) for 350k train steps

 Inception Score: 19.498905181884766
 FID: 64.62433915263483